mmmlab/ipu_searcher/readme.txt

 -detection_blocks.py: contains class definitions and psychometric functions to load and process human detection data.

+-search_blocks.py: contains functions to load human search data into a class.

 -human_observer.py: contains a class object with human detection performance.

 -ideal_blocks.py: contains a class object to structure simulation blocks from the ideal observer.

--load_data_script.py: reads in human and simulation data.

--search_blocks.py: contains functions to load human search data into a class.